Nazirite: Sacrifices

 At the end of their vow, the Nazirite brings three sacrificial offerings to the Temple in Jerusalem.
 The first is a ewe for a chatat (sin offering), the second is a lamb for an olah (elevation offering), and finally a ram as a shelamim (peace offering) along with a basket of matzah and grain and drink offerings.

 After bringing the sacrificial offerings, the Nazirite shaves their head in the outer courtyard of the Temple, and the hair is burned on "the fire which is under the peace offering".
 The rabbis (along with some but not all academic scholars) view this as simply the appropriate disposal of a sanctified object, rather than being the hair itself being a sacrifice.

 Part of the Nazirite's offering is given to the Kohen; this gift is one of the twenty-four kohanic gifts.

 A person can become a Nazirite whether or not the Temple in Jerusalem is standing.
 However, no temple means that there is currently no way to make the offerings that end the Nazirite vow, so anyone taking the vow would become a de facto permanent Nazirite.

 Abstinence from grape products

 A Nazirite must abstain from all beverages derived from grapes, even if they are not alcoholic.
 According to traditional rabbinic interpretation, the Nazirite may drink alcoholic beverages not derived from grapes.
 According to less traditional rabbinic interpretation, a Nazirite is forbidden to consume any alcohol, and vinegar from such alcohol, regardless of its source.
 The law regarding combining wine or grapes with other food is similar to kashrut, which applies to all Jews.
-An early rabbinic proverb warned the Nazirite: "Go away!
-Go away, O Nazirite!
-Take the long way around!
-Take the long way around, so that you may not come near the vineyard!"
+An early rabbinic proverb warned the Nazirite: "Get yourself far around [it]!
+Don't even come near to a vineyard!"